Working with the Arranger

 A new empty Pattern is created within the selected Section.

-In Song view use the right-click context menu to select an alternative Pattern for a Section.
+In Song view you can use the right-click context menu to select an alternative Pattern for a Section.

-• Right-click ([Ctrl]-click on macOS) the Pattern you want to change, and click Select in the menu.
+Right-click ([Ctrl]-click on macOS) the Pattern you want to replace, click Select in the menu, and click the desired Pattern from the list that appears.

-A new Pattern is selected for this Scene and will appear in each Section where the Scene is used.
+The new Pattern is selected for this Section and the referenced Scene, and it will appear in each Section where the Scene is used.

 In Song view use the right-click context menu to clear the contents of a Pattern.
 Clearing the contents will remove all events and audio loops from the Pattern.